josvazg/slicesync/spec.md

 Slicesync client tool is given:

-- A .slicesync file URL containg the information to be downloaded
+- A file URL to be downloaded
-- An optional destination filename
+- An optional destination filename (it defaults to file URL's last path component name eg. 'a/b/c.txt' -> 'c.txt')
-- An optional alike local file
+- An optional alike local file (it defaults to the destination file)
 - An optional slice size (it defaults to the slice size in the downloaded .slicesync file)

 The client tool then:

-1. Downloads the remote .slicesync usage the URL
+1. Downloads the remote .slicesync for the given URL (it must be pre-generated on the server)
-2. Load or generate on the fly the local alike .slicesync to compare with
+2. Calculate the differences (wich may require to read or generate on the fly the local alike .slicesync to compare to)
-3. Calculate the differences
 4. Rebuild the remote file by mixing local available parts with remote parts
 5. At the end the generated file hash is compared with the remote file hash on .slicesync